schwingbat/punch-cli/README.md

 #### `week`

-Show a summary of punches for the current week (alias of "punch log this week").
+Show a summary of punches for the current week (alias of `punch log this week`).

 #### `month`

-Show a summary of punches for the current month (alias of "punch log this month").
+Show a summary of punches for the current month (alias of `punch log this month`).

 #### `invoice <project> <start_date> <end_date> <output_file>`